Erika Stucky: Biography

 In 1907 her grandfather Theodor Stucky, decided to leave the Upper Valais, boarding a transatlantic ship to become a lumberjack in Canada; he later settled in California.
 Since then, the Stucky family, from generation to generation, has divided their life between California and the Swiss mountains.
 Erika's father, Bruno Stucky, was a butcher's caterer for The Palace Hotel in San Francisco.
 He was a passionate fan of American music, in particular Connie Francis and the Rat Pack.
 In the winter of 1971, for economic reasons as much as for nostalgia for the Alps, the whole family returned to Europe, finally settling in the village of Mörel.
 Erika Stucky takes part in folk groups in traditional costume, where she spins the coin, swings the broom (which she later abandons for a shovel and yodels.
-At the age of 17, she performed in themusical Hair, playing all the female roles.
+At the age of 17, she performed in the musical Hair, playing all the female roles.
 With a friend, she traveled for eight months in South America, singing in the streets, in traditional costume, a mixture of American folk repertoire and rudimentary yodelling.